-If there were three simple ways to sum up the UK summer so far it would consist of sweltering temperatures, cancelled flights and political madness.
-So, perhaps more than ever, we all need our own slice of escapism — and what better way to achieve that then getting stuck into a great book.
+Now that a summer of sweltering temperatures, cancelled flights and political madness has come to an end, we might need a slice of escapism to cope with endless rain and even more political madness — and what better way to achieve that than getting stuck into a great book.

-From old classics that never tire to creative cultural reads shedding new light on important subjects, here’s Living360’s summer reading list — and they all cost under a tenner.
+From old classics that never tire to creative cultural reads shedding new light on important subjects, here’s Living360’s essential reading list — and they all cost under a tenner.

 Rebecca by Daphne Du Maurier